-Title VI of the Civil Rights Act of 1964 Coordinator: Thomas Raab 1-781-878-0786
+Title VI of the Civil Rights Act of 1964

-Statute prohibits discrimination on the grounds of race, color or national origin by recipients of federal financial assistance.
-This statute ensures that individuals are not excluded from participation in program or activities receiving federal funds (or the benefits of) on account of their membership in one of these protected categories (42 USC S2000d).
+Coordinator: Thomas Raab, 1-781-878-0786 Statute prohibits discrimination on the grounds of race, color or national origin by recipients of federal financial assistance.
+This statute ensures that individuals are not excluded from participation in programs or activities receiving federal funds (or the benefits of) on account of their membership in one of these protected categories (42 USC S2000d).
 This statute has been interpreted to prohibit the denial of equal access to education because of a language minority student's limited proficiency in English.

-Title IX of the Education Amendments of 1972 Coordinators: Hanover High School Assistant PrincipalKelly Stukenborg 1-781-878-5450 Anna Hughes 1-781-878-1122
+Title IX of the Education Amendments of 1972

+Coordinators: Kelly Stukenborg, 1-781-878-5450 Anna Hughes, 1-781-878-1122